ampotos/dynStruct/README.md

 dynStruct is a tool using dynamoRio to monitor memory access of an ELF binary via a data gatherer, and use this data to recover structures of the original code.

-The data gathered can also be used to quickly find where and by which function a menber of a structure is write or read.
+The data gathered can also be used to quickly find where and by which function a member of a structure is write or read.

-Today only the data gatherer and the structure recovering is available, the web_ui will come.

 ## Requirements
 * CMake >= 2.8
 * [DynamoRIO](https://github.com/DynamoRIO/dynamorio)
+* Python3

 ## Setup
 Set the environment variable DYNAMORIO_HOME to the absolute path of your DynamoRIO installation

-execute `build.sh`
+Execute `build.sh`

-to compile dynStruct for a 32bits target on a 64bits os execute `build.sh 32`
+To compile dynStruct for a 32bits target on a 64bits os execute `build.sh 32`

+Install dependance for dynStruct.py: `pip3 install -r requirements.txt`

 ## Data gatherer